ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ![code4](http://test.przeorski.pl/book/908_code4.png)

-Further we simply renaming the files and replacing the "counter" to "dashboard" (again):
+Further, we simply need to rename the files and replace all the "counter" matches to "dashboard" (again):

 ```
-Renaming and changes in:
+Renaming and changes in (you can click the diffs image to make it larger):
 .../Dashboard/containers/CounterContainer.js → ...ashboard/containers/DashboardContainer.js
 ```

 ![code5](http://test.przeorski.pl/book/909_code5.png)

 ```
-Changes in:
+Changes in (you can click the diffs image to make it larger):
 src/routes/Dashboard/index.js
 ```
 ![code6](http://test.przeorski.pl/book/910_code6.png)

 ```
-Renaming and changes in:
+Renaming and changes in (you can click the diffs image to make it larger):
 src/routes/Dashboard/modules/counter.js → src/routes/Dashboard/modules/dashboard.js
 ```
 ![code7](http://test.przeorski.pl/book/911_code7.png)

 ```
-Changes in:
+Changes in (you can click the diffs image to make it larger):
 src/routes/index.js
 ```
 ![code8](http://test.przeorski.pl/book/912_code8.png)